nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 1. The user inputs the command to add expense.
 2. This command is used to instantiate a ExpenseManager object which is executed.
 3. During execution, the command is passed to ExpenseParser which extracts and parses the input fields.
-4. Input field information is passed to the relevant Expense constructor which returns a Expense object.
+4. Input field information is passed to the relevant Expense constructor which returns an Expense object.
 5. Expense object is returned to ExpenseManager from ExpenseParser.
-6. Expense obejct is returned to Duke from ExpenseManager.
+6. Expense object is returned to Duke from ExpenseManager.

 ![expenseManager_sequence_diagram.png](https://github.com/AY2324S1-CS2113-T18-3/tp/blob/master/images/expenseManager_sequence_diagram.png?raw=true)